Reassertion of British sovereignty over the Falkland Islands (1833): Early settlements

+Split allegiances of settler Luis Vernet

-In 1823, after its war of independence against Spain, the United Provinces granted land on East Falkland to Luis Vernet, who first travelled to the islands the following year.
-That first expedition failed almost as soon as it landed, and a second attempt, in 1826, sanctioned by the British (but delayed until winter by a Brazilian blockade), also failed after arrival in the islands.
+In 1823 the United Provinces granted land on East Falkland to Luis Vernet, who sent an expedition to the islands the following year, which failed almost as soon as it landed.
+Vernet, having become aware of British claims to the islands, sought and received British sanction for a second expedition in 1826, which also failed after arrival in the islands.
 In 1828, the United Provinces government granted Vernet all of East Falkland, including all its resources, with exemption from taxation if a colony could be established within three years.
-He took settlers, some of them British, and before leaving once again sought permission first from the British Consulate in Buenos Aires.
+This time travelling to the Falklands himself, he took settlers, some of them British, and before leaving once again sought permission from the British Consulate in Buenos Aires.
 After receiving consent, Vernet agreed to provide regular reports to the British consul and expressed the desire for British protection for his settlement should they decide to re-establish their presence in the islands.

-On Vernet's return to the Falklands, Puerto Soledad was renamed Puerto Luis.
+On Vernet's arrival in the Falklands, he renamed Puerto Soledad to Puerto Luis.

+Inciting incidents

+Vernet proclaimed governor by the United Provinces

 The United Provinces proclaimed Luis Vernet as governor of the islands in 1829.
 British diplomatic protests at the appointment and declarations of sovereignty were ignored.
 The United Provinces also granted Vernet exclusive rights to seal hunting in the islands.
 This too was disputed by the British and US consulates at Buenos Aires but once again the diplomatic protests were ignored.
 Vernet continued to provide regular reports to the British consul throughout this period.

+Seal hunting rights and the intervention of the USS Lexington

-In 1831, Luis Vernet with his newly created authority, used the services of a Captain Brisbane in the ship Betsy to capture three US vessels (Breakwater, Superior and Harriet) that were hunting seals in Falklands waters.
+In 1831 Vernet with his newly created authority used the services of a Captain Matthew Brisbane in the ship Betsy to capture three US vessels (Breakwater, Superior and Harriet) that were hunting seals in Falklands waters.
 The Breakwater escaped but the catch of the other two ships was confiscated and their crews were arrested.
 Vernet returned to the mainland, bringing senior officers of the US vessels to stand trial for violating restrictions on seal hunting.
-The US consul protested violently against the seizure of US ships and the USS Lexington sailed to the Falklands.
+The US consul protested vehemently against the seizure of US ships and the USS Lexington sailed to the Falklands.
 The log of the Lexington reports only the destruction of arms and a powder store, though in his claim against the US government for compensation (rejected by the US government of President Grover Cleveland in 1885) Vernet stated that the settlement was destroyed.
-The islands were declared free from all government, the seven senior members of the settlement were arrested for piracy and taken to Montevideo, where they were released without charge on the orders of Commodore Rogers.
+The islands were declared free from all government and the seven senior members of the settlement, including Vernet and Brisbane, were arrested for piracy and taken to Montevideo, where they were released without charge on the orders of Commodore Rogers.